Vision Services - How Can We Help?

 Cataract Surgery and IOLs

 The American Academy of Ophthalmology estimates that more than 50 million Americans will have cataracts by 2050.
 If you are over the age of 40 and have not been screened for cataracts, we can help.
-Our cataract specialists have advanced training in the detection, management and treatment of cataracts.
+I have advanced training in the detection, management and treatment of cataracts.

-Cataract surgery with IOLs is a safe and effective procedure that can help save your vision and lower your mortality rate.
+Cataract surgery with IOLs is a safe and effective procedure that can help save your vision.
 Check out our cataract pages to learn more about this common eye disease and the treatments we offer, or contact us today to schedule a cataract screening.

 Glaucoma is a group of eye conditions associated with increased ocular pressure capable of permanently damaging the optic nerve.
 It is the leading cause of blindness for people over the age of 60, yet only 50 percent of glaucoma sufferers are even aware they have the condition.

-We offer routine glaucoma screenings that can detect the disease in its earliest stages when it is most responsive to treatment, and our surgeons utilize the most advanced technologies and vision-saving procedures.
+We offer routine glaucoma screenings that can detect the disease in its earliest stages when it is most responsive to treatment procedures.

 Age-related macular degeneration (AMD) affects the small central portion of the retina called the macula.
 As the tissue of the macula deteriorates over time, if can negatively affect visual acuity, making it difficult to see things clearly.
 Early stage or “dry” AMD can be managed with drug and nutritional therapy.
 However, if untreated, AMD can progress to the more serious “wet” variant that can result in permanent vision loss.